ariga/atlas-examples/terraform/ecs-rds-example/README.md

 ### Terraform + ECS (Fargate) + RDS + Atlas Cloud Example

-This example contains  a Terraform configuration to providion an RDS MySQL database and a backend application running on AWS ECS (Fargate) which uses Atlas Cloud to manage its database migrations.
+This example contains a Terraform configuration to provision an RDS MySQL database and a backend application running on AWS ECS (Fargate) which uses Atlas Cloud to manage its database migrations.

 One of it's main advantages is that it avoids needing to build a custom container for database migrations